-The variable-rate demand bonds ("VRDBs") are collateralized by \$467.0 million of irrevocable direct-pay letters of credit issued by commercial banks, which provide interim financing to Aurora in the event that remarketing efforts fail for tendered bonds and are drawn upon in the period to pay scheduled debt service on the bonds.
+The variable-rate demand bonds (VRDBs) are collateralized by \$460.6 million of irrevocable direct-pay letters of credit issued by commercial banks, which provide interim financing to Aurora in the event that remarketing efforts fail for tendered bonds and are drawn upon in the period to pay scheduled debt service on the bonds.
 The letters of credit expire at various dates through 2019 and have various repayment terms.
-For \$327.6 million of the letters of credit, principal payments are due quarterly, beginning the earlier of one year from the date of the advance or two months after the expiration date of the letter of credit and amortize over a three-year period, not to exceed three years from the letter of credit's stated expiration date.
-For the remaining \$139.4 million letters of credit, principal payments are due quarterly, beginning the earlier of one year from the date of the advance or two months after the expiration date of the letter of credit and amortize over a two-year period, not to exceed two years from the letter of credit's stated expiration date.
-At December 31, 2015 and 2014, no draws were outstanding under the letters of credit.
+For \$327.3 million of the letters of credit, principal payments are due quarterly, beginning the earlier of one year from the date of the advance or two months after the expiration date of the letter of credit and amortize over a three-year period, not to exceed three years from the letter of credit's stated expiration date.
+For the remaining \$133.3 million letters of credit, principal payments are due quarterly, beginning the earlier of one year from the date of the advance or two months after the expiration date of the letter of credit and amortize over a two-year period, not to exceed two years from the letter of credit's stated expiration date.
+At December 31, 2016 and 2015, no draws were outstanding under the letters of credit.

-At December 31, 2015 and 2014, Aurora had outstanding \$132.5 million of long-term rate bonds.
-The long-term rate bonds bear interest at fixed rates for specified periods, and are subject to mandatory tender at the end of such periods, on the date and in the principal amounts below as of December 31, 2015 and 2014 (dollars in thousands):
+At December 31, 2016 and 2015, Aurora had outstanding \$65.0 million and \$132.5 million of long-term rate bonds, respectively that have mandatory tenders.
+The long-term rate bonds bear interest at fixed rates for specified periods, and are subject to mandatory tender at the end of such periods, on the date and in the principal amounts below as of December 31, 2016 and 2015 (dollars in thousands):

-December 31, 2015 and 2014: D rincipal Mandatory
+December 31, Prir icipal l

+Series Mandatory

-Series Amount Tender Date
+2016 2015 Tender Date

-Series 2009B-1 \$ 65,000 August 15, 2017
+Series 2009B-1 \$ 65,000 \$ 65,000 August 15, 2017

 Series 2009B-2 67,475 August 15, 2016

-Total \$ 132,475
+Total \$ 65,000 \$ 132,475